Concerned about ARFID? Take our free screener

 • How the foods they eat are prepared

-On the surface, ARFID may resemble picky eating.
+On the surface, these types of eating preferences might resemble ARFID (and vice versa).
 After all, people with ARFID are selective about what they eat.
-However, “the extent to which they narrow what they eat and the persistence with which they narrow is what differentiates picky eating from ARFID,” Menzel explains.
+However, differentiating between the two is all about degree: “the extent to which they narrow what they eat and the persistence with which they narrow is what differentiates picky eating from ARFID,” Menzel explains.

-With ARFID, a child limits the amount and variety of food they’ll eat to the point where:
+With ARFID, the person limits the amount and variety of food they’ll eat to the point where:

 • They are nutritionally deficient or are at risk of being nutritionally deficient

-• It affects their day-to-day life (and the life of their family)
+• It affects their day-to-day life (and the life of their loved ones)

-“The child is not only limited in terms of what they eat, but also in the number of circumstances and situations in which they'll eat or accept food,” Menzel says.
-“All of a sudden, the child will only eat boxed Kraft macaroni and cheese, they won’t eat macaroni and cheese served in the cafeteria at school or at a restaurant.
-Or they only like how mom makes it and not how dad or their grandparents make it.”
+“When someone has ARFID, they’re not only limited in terms of what they eat, but also in the number of circumstances and situations in which they'll eat or accept food,” Menzel explains.
+“All of a sudden, they will only eat boxed Kraft macaroni and cheese—they won’t eat macaroni and cheese served in the cafeteria at school or at a restaurant.
+Or they only like how they or their mom makes it, and not how dad or their grandparents make it.”

 The three subtypes of ARFID

-ARFID is generally understood as having three main types, known to professionals as ARFID “presentations.”
-Many people affected by ARFID experience symptoms or behaviors of more than one presentation.
-These presentations are:
+ARFID is generally understood as having three main types, which are clinically referred to as ARFID “presentations.”
+People affected by ARFID can experience symptoms or behaviors of just one presentation, or several.
+The three ARFID presentations are:

-• Low interest in food and low appetite.
-Many of those with ARFID may have struggled with feeding from birth, sometimes being designated as having a “failure to thrive” by their pediatrician.
+• Lack of interest in food and low appetite.
+People with this presentation of ARFID find little pleasure—or even discomfort—in eating due to low appetite or a lack of interest in food.
+Many of these folk may have struggled with feeding from birth, sometimes being designated as having a “failure to thrive” by their pediatrician.
 They may lack hunger cues or get full easily, and tend to avoid eating.
-Sometimes this low appetite stems from another medical condition or medication.
-For instance, having ADHD can make it hard to stay in tune with hunger cues, and stimulant medications to treat ADHD can blunt appetite.
+Sometimes (but certainly not always) this low appetite stems from another medical condition or medication—for instance, having ADHD can make it hard to stay in tune with hunger cues, and stimulant medications to treat ADHD can blunt appetite.

-• Avoiding foods because of a specific feared outcome.
+• Avoiding eating due to fear of an adverse outcome.
+With this presentation of ARFID, people avoid eating out of an unfounded fear that something bad will happen.
 Common food-related phobias include fears of vomiting, choking, allergic reaction, illness, or pain.
-Symptoms of this presentation may suddenly appear after a traumatic eating-related incident (like choking or getting food poisoning), or the fear may grow slowly over time after experiencing multiple upsetting events.
+Symptoms of this presentation may suddenly appear after a traumatic eating-related event (like choking or getting food poisoning), or the fear may grow slowly over time after experiencing multiple upsetting events.
 This presentation is most often associated with a sudden and significant drop in weight that may lead to hospitalization.

 It can be tough to tell when picky eating behaviors cross the line from "normal" to being signs of an eating disorder.
 A general rule is that if someone's eating habits start to affect their physical or mental health, they may be dealing with something serious.
-Below are some more specific ARFID symptoms to look out for in children and teens.
+Below are some more specific ARFID symptoms to look out for.

 Physical symptoms